Wheatley010/quiz-backend/DEPLOY.md

 ## 7) Add deployed URL to `README.md`
 After successful deploy, add the public URL under the **Развертывание** section in `README.md`.

----

-If you want, I can:
-- attempt to set the `origin` remote and push the repo here, or
-- try to push and create a GitHub repo for you (requires your confirmation), or
-- walk through Render setup step-by-step and fill env vars once repo is available.